Frank Serpico the NYPD whistleblower who exposed police corruption

 Frank Serpico, Knapp Commission testimony, December 1971

-The commission's final report, published in 1972, drew the distinction that has stuck in police-reform vocabulary ever since: grass-eaters, the officers who took envelopes that arrived and otherwise went along, and meat-eaters, the smaller, more aggressive group who actively shook people down.
-The verdict was that grass-eating was not the exception in the NYPD of that era.
+The commission's final report came out in 1972.
+It drew a distinction that has stuck in police-reform language ever since.
+Grass-eaters were the officers who took the envelopes that came their way and otherwise went along.
+Meat-eaters were the smaller, more aggressive group who actively shook people down.
+The verdict was blunt.
+In the NYPD of that era, grass-eating was not the exception.
 It was the system.
-The hearings ran a year ahead of Watergate's televised reckoning, and they primed a country that would soon learn to watch institutions investigate themselves.
+The hearings ran a year ahead of Watergate's televised reckoning.
+They primed a country that would soon learn to watch institutions investigate themselves.

-The city responded with a new Internal Affairs Division, mandatory rotation out of plainclothes assignments, and the standing Commission to Combat Police Corruption that still files annual reports today.
-The Knapp records sit in the public collection at John Jay College's Lloyd Sealy Library, alongside testimony from later commissions that returned, again and again, to the same problem.
+The city responded with a new Internal Affairs Division and mandatory rotation out of plainclothes jobs.
+It also set up the standing Commission to Combat Police Corruption.
+That body still files annual reports today.
+The Knapp records sit in the public collection at John Jay College's Lloyd Sealy Library.
+They sit beside testimony from later commissions that kept returning to the same problem.

 February 3, 1971, 778 Driggs Avenue

-By the time the commission was getting up to speed, Serpico had been treated as an active liability by his own colleagues for years.
-On February 3, 1971, he led an undercover drug raid into a fourth-floor apartment at 778 Driggs Avenue in Williamsburg, Brooklyn.
-The dealer, Edgar Echevarria, opened the door, recognised what was happening, and shot him in the face.
+By the time the commission was getting going, Serpico's own colleagues had treated him as a liability for years.
+On February 3, 1971, he led an undercover drug raid in Williamsburg, Brooklyn.
+The target was a fourth-floor apartment at 778 Driggs Avenue.
+The dealer, Edgar Echevarria, opened the door.
+He saw what was happening and shot Serpico in the face.

 A dimly lit 1970s tenement hallway at night, evoking the Brooklyn building where Serpico was shot.

-The bullet severed an auditory nerve and lodged fragments near his brain.
-Serpico would survive, with permanent hearing loss in his left ear and the chronic pain that would force him onto a disability pension.
-The two officers in his backup, Gary Roteman and Arthur Cesare, did not enter the apartment behind him.
+The bullet cut a nerve in his ear and left fragments near his brain.
+Serpico survived.
+But he lost most of the hearing in his left ear for good.
+He was also left in chronic pain, and it later forced him onto a disability pension.
+The two officers backing him up, Gary Roteman and Arthur Cesare, did not follow him into the apartment.
 They stayed in the hall.
-Whether they froze, hesitated, or chose not to follow him in is something internal investigators have argued about ever since; Serpico has been clear in interviews that he believes the call was deliberate.
-The Medal of Honor he had earned that night went uncelebrated for half a century, until in December 2021 he tweeted about it himself.
+Did they freeze, hesitate, or choose not to follow?
+Internal investigators have argued about it ever since.
+Serpico has been clear in interviews: he believes the call was deliberate.
+He earned a Medal of Honor that night.
+It went uncelebrated for half a century, until he tweeted about it himself in December 2021.

-Mayor-elect Eric Adams replied within hours promising to fix the oversight, and the NYPD finally handed Serpico his medal in person on February 3, 2022, fifty years to the day after the shooting, in a small ceremony Serpico described as long overdue.
+Mayor-elect Eric Adams replied within hours and promised to fix the oversight.
+The NYPD finally handed Serpico his medal in person on February 3, 2022.
+That was fifty years to the day after the shooting.
+Serpico called the small ceremony long overdue.

-After his recovery, Serpico left the NYPD and lived for some years in Switzerland and the Netherlands.
-He came back.
-He has lived in upstate New York for most of the last three decades, in a converted barn outside Stuyvesant, where he keeps chickens, answers his correspondence by hand, and is reachable to any reporter who calls.
+After he recovered, Serpico left the NYPD.
+He lived for some years in Switzerland and the Netherlands.
+Then he came back.
+He has spent most of the last three decades in upstate New York, in a converted barn outside Stuyvesant.
+There he keeps chickens, answers his mail by hand, and takes calls from any reporter who rings.

 The Pacino film and its long cultural afterlife

-Frank Serpico's story reached the world far past New York City through Sidney Lumet's 1973 film "Serpico," with Al Pacino in the title role.
-Pacino played him as exhausted, bearded, and increasingly alone, and the performance earned him an Oscar nomination and made the name a permanent part of the cultural vocabulary for police whistleblowers.
-The film is closer to the historical record than a typical biopic; Lumet shot it on the streets where the events had happened, and Serpico himself was in regular contact with Pacino during preparation.
+Sidney Lumet's 1973 film "Serpico" carried his story far past New York City.
+Al Pacino played the title role.
+The film adapts Peter Maas's 1973 biography "Serpico."
+That book put the case in front of a mass audience and sold more than three million copies.
+Pacino played him as exhausted, bearded, and increasingly alone.
+The role earned him an Oscar nomination.
+It also made the name a fixed part of the language for police whistleblowers.
+The film stays closer to the record than most biopics.
+Lumet shot it on the streets where the events had happened.
+Serpico stayed in close contact with Pacino as the film was prepared.

 Al Pacino in costume as Frank Serpico in the 1973 film, beard intact, cap pulled low.